-Along with water, these elements will cause the seed’s/acorns hard outer shell to break down.
+Along with water, these elements will cause the seeds/acorns’ hard outer shells to break down.
 At this point, the plant will have room to branch out and grow.

 First, tiny roots will begin to sprout from the acorn.
 These will be responsible for absorbing water and other minerals.